fearghalodonncha/EFDC-MPI/README.md

 $ mpirun -np 4 ./EFDC

+Configurations for parallel simulations are defined in LORP.INP which describes the size of each sub-domain for distributed computing.

 A key consideration in parallel simulation of coastal ocean applications is distributing load across processors in a well balanced manner.
 This consists of ensuring that each sub-domain contains a relatively equal distribution of land/ocean cells (since land cells do not invoke any computational cost).

 The repo contains a C++ load balancing algorithm that computes a rectilinear decomposition of a global domain into a number of subdomains in a locally optimal manner